25 Useful Tips for Beginner Surfers

 This is one of the best beginner surfing tips you could ever follow.
 A large board will offer you a bigger surface to learn on and they’re also much better floatation devices.

-This one is a very important safety requirement, not just a cool tip!
-It will take you a while to get used to it, and it will get in your way a few times, but a surf leash can potentially save your life, so make sure you are never without one!
+This is more of a safety requirement rather than a tip.
+It will take you a while to get used to it and it might get in your way a few times, but a surf leash can potentially save your life, so make sure you are never without one!

 10. Don’t be afraid